MicrosoftDocs/entra-docs/docs/verified-id/plan-verification-solution.md

 Verifiable credentials can be used as an approach to account recovery.
 For example, when a user needs to recover their account, they might access a website that requires them to present a VC and initiate a Microsoft Entra credential reset by calling MS Graph APIs as shown in the following diagram.

+> [!NOTE]
-Note: While the scenario we describe in this section is specific to recover Microsoft Entra accounts, this approach can also be used to recover accounts in other systems.
+> While the scenario we describe in this section is specific to recover Microsoft Entra accounts, this approach can also be used to recover accounts in other systems.

 :::image type="content" source="media/plan-verification-solution/plan-verification-solution-account-recovery.png" alt-text="Diagram of the components of a verification solution showing the account recovery scenario.":::